r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

     return bboxes
 ```

-To see it in action, we iterate through the defect data and show the results
+To see it in action, we iterate through the defect images and show the results

 ```python
 # iterator through defect images